 Nut roast is a classic for many meat-free people at Christmas, Thanksgiving, and Sunday Dinners but there’s no reason why it can’t make a fabulous Monday meal.
-If you have leftovers (unlikely!) you can pop them in the freezer for another day or pair it with hummus for Tuesday’s lunch.
+If you have leftovers (unlikely!) you can pop them in the freezer for another day or pair them with hummus for Tuesday’s lunch.

 When it comes to my own cooking, I normally use meat substitutes- I didn’t become a vegetarian because I like the taste of cauliflower- but these are so good that I’m happy to skip the Quorn.

-These quinoa burritos are easy to make, incredibly moreish, and easy to customize for different tastes.
+Quinoa burritos are easy to make, incredibly moreish, and easy to customize for different tastes.
 All you need is a couple of tortillas per person, quinoa, your favorite vegetables, some salsa and guac, and shredded (vegan) cheese.

 Burns’ Night has just passed but there’s no reason why you shouldn’t enjoy vegetarian haggis at any time of year.
-Lentils, oats, barley, mushrooms, onions, carrots, and some vegetable stock plus a little seasoning will make a tasty and warming dish to help you through the winter.
+Lentils, oats, mushrooms, onions, carrots, and some vegetable stock plus a little seasoning will make a tasty and warming dish to help you through the winter.

 Serve with mashed potatoes and a dram of whiskey (for those over 21, of course).

-Don’t Knock It Curry
+Don’t Knock It, Curry

 My mom was the first person to introduce me to this Slimming World recipe and now it’s my go-to meal at the end of a long day.
 Why?
 Because it’s so simple to make.

-All you need is mushy peas, chopped tomatoes, chickpeas, baked beans, and curry powder, which you put together in one pot and cook for about 40 minutes on a low heat.
-The official recipe in the SW book tells you to blend the vegetables in order to make a curry sauce that can be paired with a protein source, but I’d argue that you can leave the vegetables unblended to create a chunky veg curry that the whole family will love.
+All you need is mushy peas, chopped tomatoes, chickpeas, baked beans, and curry powder, which you put together in one pot and cook for about 40 minutes on low heat.
+The official recipe in the SW book tells you to blend the vegetables to make a curry sauce that can be paired with a protein source, but I’d argue that you can leave the vegetables unblended to create a chunky veg curry that the whole family will love.